La Mesa AYSO Region 89

 • It is the responsibility of the Coach to inform the RRA of Referees accruing points for his or her team.
 A points spreadsheet will be maintained by the RRA and shared bimonthly with coaches, referees, and Regional board members.

-• Teams must identify their participating referee by September 25, and referees must be trained and actively accruing points by that date.
+• Teams must identify their participating referee by October 1st, and referees must be trained and actively accruing points / miles by that date.

-• Teams must earn a minimum of 4 points each month of the regular season (September, October, November) so Referees are available throughout the entire regular season.
+• Volunteers must earn a minimum of 4 points / miles each month of the regular season (September, October, November) so Referees are available throughout the entire regular season.

 • A team may have multiple volunteers; however, a single volunteer cannot accrue points for multiple teams unless the volunteer has relatives on all teams.